azhx/blagoblag/content/drafts/dag-response.rst

 enforcement has been unable to investigate any of them due to encryption.

-Mr. Rosenstein plainly wants to reopen the "going dark" debate that began under the previously administration, spearheaded by FBI Director Jim Comey (arguably it began in the '90s with the classification of cryptography as a munition and the Clipper Chip, but we'll leave that for another day).
-While I disagree with him, that's a perfectly acceptable policy position - and I have every reason to believe him that there are investigations in which encryption does hamper the Justice Department and FBI's ability to investigate.
+Mr. Rosenstein plainly wants to reopen the "going dark" debate that began under the previously administration, spearheaded by FBI Director Jim Comey [#]_.
+While I disagree with him, it's a perfectly acceptable policy position - and I have every reason to believe him that there are investigations in which encryption does hamper the Justice Department and FBI's ability to investigate.
 However, he is not entitled to mislead the public in order to make that point.
 And make no mistake, attempting to use the spectre of computer security challenges that are familiar in order to make the argument that his policy is necessary, even though his policy has nothing to do with these computer security challenges, is the height of intellectual dishonesty.

 During the Obama Administration, I had the opportunity to participate in the debate around shaping the administration's position on this question.
-If there is one thing that is resoundingly clear to me, it's that this is a deeply complex area where attention to detail and understanding of the technical problems is paramount.
+If there is one thing that is resoundingly clear to me it's that this is a deeply complex area where attention to detail and understanding of the technical problems is paramount.
 It is impossible to have an insightful conversation about this topic without an understanding of issues like the distinction